What to Check After a Hive Split (UK)

 This is the most important confirmation stage.

-If not, don’t panic — but it’s time to assess more closely.
+If you do not see eggs, don't panic immediately, but it is time to assess more closely.

 See When Will a Virgin Queen Start Laying? for expected timing.